symbol/symbol-docs/source/guides/network/running-a-secure-symbol-node.rst

 Your node should now be **up and running** and its main private key has never left the configuration (offline) machine.

 For added security, you can now turn the node's main account into a :doc:`../../concepts/multisig-account`.
-This is useful, for example, for node providers that work in a **non-custodial** manner.
+This is useful, for example, for service providers that work in a **non-custodial** manner.
 Read about this process in the :doc:`non-custodial-node-setup` guide.